chenrylee/chenrylee.github.io/osx/use-weak-password-in-big-sur.md

    pwpolicy -clearaccountpolicies
    ```
 3. You will be asked to enter your password for your admin Profile.
-   :warning: Terminal WILL NOT show the password as you type it.
+   ⚠ Terminal WILL NOT show the password as you type it.
 4. You're all done!
 Now go to System Preferences -> Users & Groups to reset your password.